 "What do you think?"
 Sirius asked with interest.

 "It's great!"
 Harry said looking around.
 "Why isn't the rest of the house like this?"

-"I will come and wake you at six am; we have a busy day ahead.
-There is a bathroom next door on the left and, if you need anything, just call for Kreacher.
-I have warned him of your arrival and he will obey your orders.
-Just be careful with him, he is a horror of an elf and is twisted, but he cannot harm you or refuse a direct order," he said.
+"We have a busy day ahead, so I'll come and wake you at six am.
+There's a bathroom next door on the left and if you need anything, just call for Kreacher.
+I warned him of your arrival and he will obey your orders.
+Just be careful with him.
+He's a twisted horror of an elf, but he can't hurt you or refuse a direct order," he said.
 "I have to go now, Harry.
 A useless meeting of the Order is about to start, probably to discuss you.
 I will see you in the morning."
 And with that, he quickly left the room and pulled the door shut behind him.

-"Would you be able to do it without anyone seeing or hearing you?
-I do not want anyone to know of my presence in this house," Harry asked.
+"Would you be able to do it without anyone seeing or hearing you?"
+Harry asked hopefully.
+"I don't want anyone to know of my presence in this house."